Ford Sons and Daughters Program

 - An ability to clearly communicate personal strengths and goals both in writing and verbally

 The Ford Family Foundation partners with Oregon's Office of Student Access and Completion (OSAC) to administer the scholarship application.
 Apply for a Ford Family Scholarship at www.OregonStudentAid.gov.
-The online application is available beginning in the fall of each year.
+The online application is available in late fall of each year.
 Consult the OSAC website for application materials and additional information about financial aid and scholarships.

 - Submit your FAFSA as soon as possible after October 1 and before March 1 in order to be eligible for other forms of financial aid.

 - Treat it like a job resume – it has a similar purpose!
 Selection committees want to see what you’ve done and how you’ve already begun to make your mark in the world.

 - Be sure to complete all parts of the application.
 Review your completed application before submitting, including checking for typos in your Activities Chart and Personal Statements.

 - Submit the correct transcript(s).
 Failure to provide the correct transcript(s) invalidates your application – no exceptions.

 - Log in to your OSAC Student Portal to regularly check your application status.

 For More Information

 44 Club Road, Suite 100

 Toll Free: (877) 864-2872 • Local: (541) 485-6211